-Research Graph1 is an integrated network of information about researchers, their publications, grants, and datasets, across global research infrastructures such as ORCID, DataCite, CERN, CrossRef, and funders such as National Institutes of Health (NIH).
-The Research Graph network currently connects more than 20 million research object across Australia, Europe, United States and Japan.
+Research Graph is an integrated network of information about researchers, their publications, grants, and datasets, across global research infrastructures such as ORCID, DataCite, CERN, CrossRef, and funders such as National Institutes of Health (NIH).
+At the time of writing this article, the Research Graph network connects more than thirty million research objects across Australia, Europe, United States and Japan.